ashwinbhola/ashwinbhola.github.io/_posts/2025-06-27-comm-protocols.md

 While this does **cut down on unnecessary requests** from the client and empty responses from the server, it does have its diadvantages: the client gets only one response per request, so it still needs to start a new request for every new message.
 It's **closer to real-time**, but not there yet.

-> Sidenote: Long polling is still used under the hood by some frameworks as a fallback mechanism.
+> 📝 Note: Long polling is still used under the hood by some frameworks as a fallback mechanism.
 For example, libraries like Socket.IO fall back to long polling if WebSockets aren’t supported by the client or network.

 ## Server-Sent Events (SSE): One-Way Real-Time Streaming